Rdawson96/WhitbyBC/README.md

 #### 2. Semantic HTML

-Semantic HTML tags were used to provide a clear and meaningful structure to the webiste content.
+Semantic HTML tags were used to provide a clear and meaningful structure to the website content.
 This helps screen readers and other assistive technologies interpret and convey information accurately.

 #### 3. ARIA (Accessible Rich Internet Applications)